- About Us

 |Board of Directors|

-Greg Handel, Chair
+Greg Handel, Immediate Past Chair

 Greg Handel is currently a charter school board member and professionally he is the Senior Director for Workforce Development at the Detroit Regional Chamber.
 He has worked at the Chamber for 20 years and has been responsible for the Chamber’s K-12 Education and Workforce Development policy for the past sixteen.
 In this capacity Greg has helped develop and advocate policy related Detroit Public School governance, state-wide education funding and school choice.
 He also takes the lead in planning the education and workforce sessions for the Chamber’s Mackinac Policy Conference every year and plays a similar role with the Leadership Detroit Education Session.
 Prior to working at the Chamber, Greg was a United States Peace Corps Volunteer for two and a half years in Botswana, Africa.

-Don Cooper, Treasurer
+Don Cooper, Secretary

 Don Cooper currently serves as the Government Relations Manager for National Heritage Academies (NHA).
 NHA is one of the nation's largest educational management organizations, and currently manages 71 charter schools in 9 states, serving a total of 45,000 students.
 In this capacity, Don leads NHA's legislative advocacy in states across the nation, and at the federal level.
 Don also assists in the development and opening of new schools.
 Prior to joining NHA, Don served as the Director of Public Policy at The Center for Charter Schools at Central Michigan University (CMU).
 From January 2002 to December 2006, Don worked in the Michigan House of Representatives where he served as the education policy advisor during most of that time in the majority policy office under two Speakers of the House.
 Through Don's combined experience at the Michigan House, CMU, and NHA, he has been involved in most every major education policy issue in Michigan over the last 10 years--including establishing the state's graduation requirements in 2005, creating the "smart cap" on charters in 2009, and the successful cap lift effort of 2011.
 He has also been involved in a successful cap lift effort in North Carolina in 2011, as well as numerous other bills in Michigan and other states affecting the day-to-day operations of charter schools.